sandmaennchen5/homey-matic/CONTRIBUTING.md

 - Be open to feedback and willing to make necessary changes.

-Thank you for contributing to Homey-Matic!
+Thank you for contributing to Homematic 2024!
 Your efforts are greatly appreciated and help make the project better for everyone.